terrry11/install-blue-merle/README.md

 5. Press Enter to run the command.
 6. Follow the prompts to complete the installation.
 7. After reboot: Flip side-switch up. (towards recessed dot)
-8. Follow on-device MCU prompts.
+8. Follow on-device display prompts.

 ## Example:
 Script executes with or without command line arguments: